Mazher Mahmood: Dirty bomb

 In 2004, Mahmood led an investigation into exposing the creation of a dirty bomb, through the supply of the fictitious substance red mercury, to three men from a supposed terrorist group.
 Mahmood was registered as an informant for the Metropolitan Police Anti-Terrorist Branch during the story, which led to a criminal case prosecution by the Crown Prosecution Service.
 The case, signed off by the Attorney General, collapsed in July 2006.

 Tulisa Contostavlos

 On 21 July 2014 the trial of the R&B singer-songwriter and former X-Factor judge Tulisa Contostavlos, brought about by a Mahmood drugs sting operation, collapsed.

 Jeremy Dein QC, for the defence, accused Mahmood of active duplicity in some stories.
 To support this position, he called a former Mahmood associate, Florim Gashi, who told the court he helped the reporter "make up stories for his newspaper".

-Judge Alistair McCreath told Southwark Crown Court that he thought the prosecution witness Mazher Mahmood had lied in giving evidence.
-Explaining his decision to halt the trial, Judge McCreath said:
+Judge Alistair McCreath told Southwark Crown Court that he thought Mahmood had lied in giving evidence.
+Explaining his decision to halt the trial, McCreath said: